Welcome to FilmApp Pittsburgh!

 Drone Filming Application Fee: $75.00

-The "Film Permit Application" fee will be charged at application submission and must be paid for the application to be reviewed.
+The "Film Permit Application" fee will be charged following application submission and must be paid before a permit can be issued.

 We know you have a choice to film anywhere, and we thank you for choosing the City of Pittsburgh as the location for your project.
 Have an amazing time!

 To determine if your project is a high impact or low impact project, please see the Getting Started document to the right.

 The City will have final determination of whether a filming activity should be categorized as "high" or "low" impact, which may affect the submittal deadlines and some costs.
 No late applications will be processed by the City.
 Applicants are encouraged to submit applications at the earliest advance date possible in order to facilitate coordination between City departments.